cretz/msplit/README.md

 Since the code in this repository is only a few files, it was decided not to put it on Maven Central but instead encourage developers to shade/vendor/embed the code in their own project by just moving the files.

-The common way to method is to use `msplit.SplitMethod#split` which accepts the internal class name of the method, an ASM `MethodNode` to split, `minSize`, `maxSize`, and `atLeastFirst` parameters. `minSize` is the minimum number of instructions that must be split off, `maxSize` is the maximum number of instructions that can be split off, and `atLeastFirst` is the number of instructions that, when reached, will be considered the valid set and splitting done immediately.
+The common way to split a method is to use `msplit.SplitMethod#split` which accepts the internal class name of the method, an ASM `MethodNode` to split, `minSize`, `maxSize`, and `atLeastFirst` parameters. `minSize` is the minimum number of instructions that must be split off, `maxSize` is the maximum number of instructions that can be split off, and `atLeastFirst` is the number of instructions that, when first reached, will be considered the valid set to be used immediately.
 If `atLeastFirst` is &lt;= 0, the entire set of split points is checked to find the largest within min/max.
 An overload of `split` exists that defaults `minSize` to 20% + 1, `maxSize` to 70% + 1, and `atLeastFirst` as the `maxSize`.
-The original method is not changed during this process.

 This method returns a `Result` which contains the `splitOffMethod`, which is the new method split off from the original, and `trimmedMethod`, which is the original changed to call the split off method.
+The original method is left untouched.
 The method uses the `msplit.Splitter` class which is an iterator over `msplit.Splitter.SplitPoint` classes which continually return split point possibilities.

 The two created methods have all their frames removed and maxs invalid, so when writing with ASM, make sure the class writer is set to compute frames and maxs.